Arghandab River

-Arghandab is a river in Afghanistan, about 400 km in length.
-It rises in Ghazni Province, west of the city of Ghazni, and flows southwest passing near the city of Kandahar, and then joins the Helmand River 30 km below Grishk.
+The Arghandab is a river in Afghanistan, about 400 km in length.
+It rises in Ghazni Province, west of the city of Ghazni, and flows southwest, passing near the city of Kandahar, before joining the Helmand River 30 km below the town of Grishk.
 In its lower course, it is much used for irrigation, under the control of the Helmand and Arghandab Valley Authority, and the valley is cultivated and populous; yet the water is said to be somewhat brackish.
-It is doubtful whether the ancient Arachotus is to be identified with the Arghandab or with its chief confluent the Tarnak, which joins it on the left 50 km southwest of Kandahar.
+It is doubtful whether the ancient Arachotus is to be identified with the Arghandab or its chief confluent the Tarnak, which joins it on the left 50 km southwest of Kandahar.
 The Tarnak, which flows south of Kandahar, is much shorter (length about 320 km or 200 miles) and less copious.

 Historical background

-The river was known to the ancient Iranians as Haraxvaiti in Avestan and Harahuvati in Old Persian, which are cognate with Rigvedic Sarasvati (as described in its "family books").
-Scholars such as Boyce and Parpola have identified Greek Arachosia as a Hellenization of the name, meaning the land of Haraxvaiti.
+The river was known to the ancient Persians as the Haraxvaiti in Avestan and Harahuvati in Old Persian, which are cognate with Rigvedic Sarasvati (as described in its "family books").
+Scholars such as Boyce and Parpola have identified Greek Arachosia as a Hellenization of the name, meaning the land of the Haraxvaiti.
 Rigveda's hymn VI.61.2 describes it with the words:

 Historian Asko Parpola states: "Arghandab [...] descends from a height of nearly four kilometers down to about 700 meters when it joins the Helmand River, which eventually forms shallow lakes."
 Sarasvatī- is interpreted to mean "full of lakes".

 Some historians, however, assert that the Avestan Haraxvaiti as well as the Rigvedic Sarasvati refer to the Helmand River.
 The Rigvedic name of Arghandab is then believed to be Drishadvati.

-The ruins at Ulan Robat, supposed to represent the city Arachosia, are in its basin; and the lake known as Ab-i Istada, the most probable representative of Lake Arachotus, is near the head of the Tarnak, though not communicating with it.
-The Tarnak is dammed for irrigation at intervals, and in the hot season almost dries up.
+The ruins at Ulan Robat, supposed to represent the city of Arachosia, are in its basin; and the lake known as Ab-i Istada, the most probable representative of Lake Arachotus, is near the head of the Tarnak, though not communicating with it.
+The Tarnak is dammed for irrigation at intervals, and almost dries up in the summer.